MihailTs/ShotAvoiderGame/README.md

 # ShotAvoiderGame
-Basic video game created using Processing
+Basic video game created using Processing(https://processing.org/) for the "Code week" initiative of the EU